CERTCC/CERT-Guide-to-CVD/docs/why_this_guide.md

     The kinds of problems one might encounter in AI and ML systems include all the traditional problems of software vulnerabilities, but can extend to issues arising from training algorithms, training data, models, their distribution and deployment in production systems, and the use of the system.

+!!! abstract "Distributed Ledger and Blockchain"

+    Distributed ledger and blockchain technologies also pose challenges to vulnerability coordination.
+    The kinds of problems one might encounter in distributed ledger and blockchain systems include all the traditional problems of software vulnerabilities, but can extend to issues arising from the consensus algorithms, the distributed nature of the system, and the use (and misuse) of the system.
+    But who do you coordinate with when the system is decentralized and there is no single vendor to fix the problem?

 </div>